 Marissa Newhall - Director of Digital Strategy and Communications

-Prior to joining the Department of Energy, Marissa directed digital strategy and media relations at two energy-related nonprofit organizations in Washington, D.C., and received a master's degree in public policy from Georgetown University.
+Prior to joining the Department of Energy, Marissa directed digital strategy and media relations at two energy-related nonprofit organizations in Washington, D.C., and received her master's degree in public policy from Georgetown University.
 She started her career as a reporter and blogger at the Washington Post, where she spent three years writing feature stories for the Style section.

 A native of south Florida, Marissa bicycles everywhere, treats tacos like a food group, and travels to warm, sunny places as much as possible.
+In her spare time, she teaches indoor cycling classes at a fitness studio in Capitol Hill.